 This month, though, work and other events took up my time (in a good way) and when it came down to the deadline date, I didn't have all the ingredients to make the cake, so I decided just to make Chocolate-Dipped Ladyfingers!
 I've never made them before and thought this would be a good learning experience.

 There was a good recipe on Allrecipes.com with a lot of good reviews, so I used that one with a few changes gleaned from the comments section.
 I like to read the tips and suggestions below a published recipe because they're usually written by everyday cooks who have some good ideas.

 Here are my cookies lined up like little soldiers after I had piped them onto the cookie sheet and baked them.

-This was only my second attempt at piping with a pastry bag, so give me some slack, OK?
+This was only my second attempt at piping with a pastry bag, so cut me some slack, OK?
 Most of them came out right, but a few were peanut-goober shaped and some resembled Australia.
-Whatever they looked like, I dipped all of them in chocolate and sprinkled mini-chocolate chips on top.
-The result was quite nice:

 I look forward to making these again and trying variations - maybe the mini chocolate chips stirred into the dough!

 - 4 eggs, separated